Marvel covers artworks starring Stan Lee go up for blockchain auction | Malay Mail

-NEW YORK, Oct 28 ― Ten artworks showing Stan Lee on the covers of his comic books and signed by the late Marvel superhero creator go up for blockchain auction on Wednesday, with winning bidders getting the physical as well as digital versions of the canvases.
+LOS ANGELES, Oct 28 ― Ten artworks showing Stan Lee on the covers of his comic books and signed by the late Marvel superhero creator go up for blockchain auction yesterday, with winning bidders getting the physical as well as digital versions of the canvases.

 Pop artist Rob Prior began working with the man behind, among others, Spider-Man, Iron Man and Black Panther in 2017 on The Legacy Collection: Portraits of Stan Lee, and depicts him as his famed characters or in cameo images.